-The gross returns from processing one quintal of jackfruit chips were calculated at Rs.
-44,596.
-The net returns, obtained by subtracting the total cost from gross returns, were Rs.
-18,911 per quintal.
-The input-output ratio at the overall level was 1:1.74, indicating that for every rupee spent, Rs.
-1.74 was generated in return.
-Per Kilogram Indicators At the overall level the cost of processing per kilogram was Rs.
-257. The returns per kilogram were Rs.
-446, resulting in a net income of Rs.
-189 per kilogram.
+The gross returns from processing one quintal of jackfruit chips were calculated at INR 44,596.
+The net returns, obtained by subtracting the total cost from gross returns, were INR 18,911 per quintal.
+The input-output ratio at the overall level was 1:1.74, indicating that for every Indian rupee spent, INR 1.74 was generated in return.
+Per Kilogram Indicators At the overall level the cost of processing per kilogram was INR 257.
+The returns per kilogram were INR 446, resulting in a net income of INR 189 per kilogram.

 The analysis revealed that the per-quintal cost of processing was lowest in large-scale units, suggesting economies of scale in larger operations.
 This cost advantage highlights the efficiency of larger units in reducing per-unit expenses.
 From the per-quintal indicators, it is evident that jackfruit chips processing is a profitable and financially viable venture.
 The significant net returns and favorable input-output ratio underline its potential as a lucrative agribusiness opportunity.